Shakurova/MovieBot/README.md

 ## Intent detection

-We predefined search queries for each of the intents and for each of user question we measure the semantic distance between averaged word2vec vectors.
+We predefined search queries for each of the intents and for each of user question we measure the **semantic distance between averaged word2vec vectors**.
-To identify the intent we use word2vec averaged vectors.

 ## Movie title extraction
-To extract the movie title from the user query we calculate all possible ngams (from unigram to 5-gram) and then for each film in the dataset for each ngram we compute the levenstain edit distance.
+To extract the movie title from the user query we calculate all possible ngams (from unigram to 5-gram) and then for each film in the dataset for each **ngram** we compute the **levenstain edit distance**.
 If distance is small enough (smaller than len(movie) / 3) we assume that the movie was mentioned in the user query.
 This approach allows us not only to look up the full titles but also take into account possible misspellings and title variations.